WANS170651/Zhil/README.md

 ### Web Interface Settings

-The system now includes a **Settings** interface that allows users to configure API keys directly through the web UI:
+The system includes a **Settings** interface that allows users to configure API keys directly through the web UI:

 1. **Access Settings**: Navigate to the "Settings" tab in the web interface
 2. **Configure API Keys**: